Beezity/nosave-linux/README.md

   sudo nosave-helper disable
   ```
 Optionally, you may also bind this to a keybind so that you don't need to manually run the helper everytime via the terminal.

+When using the nosave exploit, you have to wait until the yellow spinning wheel is gone, because unlike with tools such as VKit, the timing seems to be far less lenient on Linux/Proton.